Prarthana2006460/tink-her-hack-fake-real/README.md

 Check news, submit suspicious content, vote, comment, and explore trending stories—all in one trusted community.

 ### The Problem statement
-Misinformation spreads quickly online, making it hard to know which news is real.
-VeriNews helps users verify news using AI and community feedback, allowing them to stay informed and also share other news for collective fact-checking.
+Misinformation spreads rapidly online, making it difficult for people to know which news is real.
+Manual verification is time-consuming, and unreliable sources often confuse users, leading to distrust in media and false information circulation.

 ### The Solution
+VeriNews provides an AI-powered platform combined with community feedback to quickly verify news.
+Users can check news, share suspicious content, vote, comment, and explore trending stories, creating a trusted space for collaborative fact-checking.

 ---